spawnmarvel/quickguides/amqp/RequestRenewExample/README.md

 openssl s_client -connect your-broker-host:5671 -key C:\path\to\client.key.pem -cert C:\path\to\client.cert.pem -CAfile C:\path\to\cacert.pem -state
 ```

-* On the client we used used a temp store with cert/ca and key file for test.
+* On the client we used a temp store with cert/ca and key file for test.
-* On the server AMQP we updated the bundle with new CA's
+* On the server AMQP we updated the bundle with new CA's.

 ![openssl s_client](https://github.com/spawnmarvel/quickguides/blob/main/amqp/RequestRenewExample/openssl_client_test.jpg)